 We take lunch at the highest of the day's three passes overlooking a view where rock formations jut from rolling green hills that lead to the far distance.
 From here the descent is rocky and challenging requiring discretion, and some pushing may we'll be necessary on the initial section.
-One final grassy climb, a short but rocky descent, and smooth valley floor trail leads us to tonight's riverside camp site.
+One final grassy climb, a short but rocky descent, and smooth valley floor trail lead us to tonight's riverside campsite.

 Today's terrain incorporates a stretch of rocky river bed that is often flooded necessitating the inclusion of a transfer midway through the ride.

-During the transfer we cross the watershed from where all rivers cease to flow south and now head northward, generally to Russia’s mighty Baikel Lake.
+During the transfer, we cross the watershed from where all rivers cease to flow south and now head northward, generally to Russia’s mighty Baikal Lake.